Renting a car at Faro airport or in the Algarve is the best way to explore this magnificent region.

 Get it on Amazon

 All my favorite locations are included (with GPS coordinates, map and tips) in my travel guide eBooks that help you easily plan your Portugal road trip:

-Plan your dream road trip around Portugal!
+Plan your dream trip to Portugal with my guides!

 - 13 easy-to-plan maps

 - 65+ pre-selected locations

 - GPS coordinates

 - 110+ large photos